openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 This type of system allows each device to have its own secret, private key, that provides its unique identity.
 That private key is tied to a public key.
 The public key can be used to encrypt messages that only the private key holder can decrypt.
-In addition, the private key cannot be used to derive the original private key.
+In addition, the public key cannot be used to derive the original private key.
 This functionality fits perfectly for what our distributed system needs!
 Alas, public-key cryptography introduces complex behaviors, setup and management.
 In the